Loading gauge: Australia

-The standard gauge lines of New South Wales Government Railways (NSWGR) allowed for a width of 9 ft 6 in until 1910, after a conference of the states created a new standard of 10 ft 6 in, with corresponding increase in track centres.
-The narrow widths have mostly been eliminated, except, for example, at the mainline platforms at Gosford railway station and some sidings.
+The standard gauge lines of New South Wales Government Railways allowed for a width of 9 ft 6 in until 1910, after a conference of the states created a new standard of 10 ft 6 in, with corresponding increase in track centres.
+The narrow widths have mostly been eliminated, except, for example, at the mainline platforms at Gosford and some sidings.
 The longest carriages are 72 ft 6 in.

 The Commonwealth Railways adopted the national standard of 10 ft 6 in when they were established in 1912, although no connection with New South Wales was made until 1970.

-A double deck Electric Tangara train of the late 1980s was 3000 mm wide.
-Track centres from Penrith railway station to Mount Victoria railway station and Gosford and Wyong have been gradually widened to suit.
-The proposed Korean manufactured intercity sets are however 3100 mm wide, so further, costly modification was required beyond Springwood, which was completed in 2020.
+A T set of the late 1980s was 3000 mm wide.
+Track centres from Penrith to Mount Victoria and Gosford and Wyong have been gradually widened to suit.
+The D set intercity sets are however 3100 mm wide, so further, costly modification was required beyond Springwood, which was completed in 2020.